Ravana: Immolation of Vedavati

+Rape of Rambha

+Ravana is regarded to have once caught sight of the apsara Rambha and was filled with lust.
+Even as the apsara resisted his advances by asserting that she was his daughter-in-law, he raped her.
+When she reported this to her husband, Nalakuvara, he cursed Ravana to be unable to cause violence to any woman who did not consent to being with him, his head splitting into a number of pieces if he did so.
+This incident is stated to explain why Ravana could not force the abducted Sita to submit to his desire.

 Worship and temples

 Worship

 Ravana is worshipped as one of Shiva's most revered followers, and he is even worshipped in some Shiva temples.

-Ravana is worshiped by the Kanyakubja Brahmins of the Vidisha region, who see him as a savior and a sign of prosperity, claiming Ravana was also a Kanyakubja Brahmin.
-Thousands of Kanyakubja Brahmins of the village Ravangram of Netaran, in the Vidisha District of Madhya Pradesh, perform daily puja in the Ravana temple and offer naivedyam or bhog (a ritual of sacrifice to the gods).

 King Shiv Shankar built a Ravana temple in Kanpur, Uttar Pradesh.
 The Ravana temple is open once a year, on the day of Dashera, to perform puja for the welfare of Ravana.

-Ravana is also worshiped by Hindus of Bisrakh, who claim their town to be his birthplace.
+Ravana is also worshipped by Hindus of Bisrakh, who claim their town to be his birthplace.

 The Sachora Brahmins of Gujarat claim to be descendants of Ravana, and sometimes have "Ravan" as their surnames.

 Saraswat Brahmins from Mathura claim Ravana as a saraswat Brahmin as per his lineage.

-There has also been reference to "Ravani", the lineage of Upadhyaya Yasastrata II, who was of the Gautama gotra and Acharya Vasudatta's son, and described as "born of Ravani".

 The Gondi people of central India claim to be descendants of Ravana, and have temples for him, his wife Mandodari, and their son Meghnad.
 They also state that Ravana was an ancient Gond king, the tenth dharmaguru of their tribe, and the eighteenth lingo (divine teacher).
 Annually on Dussehra, the Gondis from the village of Paraswadi carry an image of Ravana riding on an elephant in a procession.